Oxymetaphoric/milestone_project_3/README.md

 ##### - First Time User

 1. As a first time user I want to encounter a landing page that succinclty and clearly explains the functionality of the site
-2. As a first time user I want to be able to brwose review of games I am interested in
+2. As a first time user I want to be able to browse review of games I am interested in
 3. As a first time user I want to be able to sign up to the site in order to login and start posting reviews
 4. As a first time user I want to be able navigate the site easily and intuitively